nishant-env/Python-OpenCv/README.md

 # Python-OpenCv
-I am on my way to learning OpenCv
+I am on my way to learn OpenCv